Aarini-Consulting/cap-ai-multi-agent-cafe/exercises/ex7/README.md

 Copy them from the solution:

-Copy the agents kitchen-manager and grievance-manager from the solution and palce it in the agents folder.
+Copy the agents kitchen-manager and grievance-manager from the solution and place it in the agents folder.

 Then install dependencies for each: